tobyhodges/regex-introduction/6-alternative-matching.md

 > If you study the contents of the file `person_info.csv`, you will see that some variation exists in the address formatting.
 For example, some of the addresses use 'First Street' while others use '1st Street' or some other variation.
 > Can you find all the lines containing information on a person living on 1st/First Street/street, using a single reglar expression?

+> #### Exercise 6.2
+> Referring back to exercise 4.2, where you were asked to find the
+> instances of WL*Y patterns in the file `example_protein.fasta` -
+> looking at the file contents, you can see that there are often '\*'
+> symbols in the sequences.
+In a protein sequence, these refer to a
+> stop codon.
+Create a regex that will match a pattern starting with
+> 'W' and ending with 'Y', with between two and five 'L's or '\*'s in
+> between.